Illustrations of Carrots in Ancient

 most useful plants, which are now used in the practice of physick :

-engraved on folio copper plates, after drawings taken from the life / by
+engraved on folio copper plates, after drawings taken from the life by

 Elizabeth Blackwell.
 To which is added a short description of ye plants

-and their common uses in physick.
+and their common uses in physick."

-The Herbal was issued in weekly parts between 1737 and 1739, each part containing four illustrated plates and a page of text.
+This Herbal was issued in weekly parts between 1737 and 1739, each part containing four illustrated plates and a page of text.
 It was highly praised by leading physicians and apothecaries (makers and sellers of medicines), and made enough money to secure her husband's freedom.

-And finally ...
+Finally ... for completeness ...
 The bizarre Voynich Manuscript - described as an elegant enigma and the most mysterious book in the world, and "A Textbook of Medieval Plant Physiology" - has long been noted that some of the Voynich botanical illustrations suggest carrots.